 Can Autonomous Helicopters Save Traffic Deaths?

-Suppose, just suppose, that the pilot was seriously injured.
-And perhaps, occupants of cars that it hit.
-Suppose the Cessna blocked the road.
-How could emergency medical teams get through to the scene, through snarled traffic?
-In cases of traffic accidents, response time is crucial, to treat serious injuries.
-Waycare technology identified the incident very quickly – but the problem of first responders getting through snarled traffic remains.
+Let’s suppose that the pilot had been seriously injured – and perhaps occupants in nearby cars as well.
+How could emergency medical teams get through to the scene quickly enough through blocked traffic?
+In cases of traffic accidents, response time is critical to treat serious injuries.

 A number of companies are working on autonomous helicopters, including Sikorsky, and Xwing, and even Boeing.
 And Uber has a business plan for “flying taxi services” that will ultimately remove pilots completely.